pjakobi/my-slapd/README.md

 Then, just run `rpmbuild -ba my-slapd.spec` in the SPECS directory.
 You should then have the rpm file built into `RPMS/noarch/comtics-slapd-version.release.noarch.rpm`.
 Once built, erase the password file in order to avoid leaving a password in the clear somewhere : `echo "" > password`.

 ## Installing openldap
 Normally, it becomes as simple as runing `yum localinstall comtics-slapd-version.noarch.rpm`....
+Important security notice : it is important to remove the /etc/ldap.secret file once installation is succesful.